Selling blood tests online for over 15 years.

 The Vitamin B12 Check Plus is a profile of tests designed to thoroughly investigate vitamin B12 deficiency.
-Not only does it examine the levels of B12 and active B12 in the blood, it includes a full blood count to identify whether a lack of vitamin B12 is affecting the size of the red blood cells (which affects their oxygen carrying capacity), as well as tests for folate (vitamin B9) and ferritn (iron status) which can cause similar symptoms.
+Not only does it examine the levels of active vitamin B12 in the blood, it includes a full blood count to identify whether a lack of vitamin B12 is affecting the size of the red blood cells (which affects their oxygen carrying capacity), as well as tests for folate (vitamin B9) and ferritin (iron status) which can cause similar symptoms.

 This blood test can be carried out with a finger-prick sample, but we recommend venous collection to ensure we get enough blood for a full analysis.
 You can choose from several venous sample collection options at checkout - clinic-based or home visit options are charged for separately.

 This test is for individuals who are suffering symptoms of anaemia or vitamin B12 deficiency (such as fatigue, exhaustion, brain "fog" low mood, breathlessness and pins and needles) and wish to understand their vitamin B12 status.

 We send you an easy-to-use kit to collect your blood sample.